 Note:- No Surcharge, Education Cess, and SHEC shall be added.
 Hence, TDS shall be deductible at basic rates.

-Time Limit Within which Tax is to be Deposited
+Time Limit Within for Deposit of Tax

 Where the payment is made by or on behalf of the Government – On the same day.